bf2fc6cc711aee1a0c2a/kas-broker-plugins/README.md

 “operations” is a comma separated list of operations this rule either allows or denies.
 The supported values are “all”, “read”, “write”, “create”, “delete”, “alter”, “describe”, “cluster_action”, “describe_configs”, “alter_configs” and “idempotent_write”.

-NOTE: All enum properties above match exactly to the enums defined in Kafka Java libraries.
+NOTE: All enum properties above match exactly to the enums defined in the Apache Kafka® Java libraries.

 The ACL permissions will be evaluated in the order they are defined, when a rule matches Authorizer will return that rule’s evaluation as a decision.
 When no rules match, then by default it is denied.
 So, if ACL is not defined for a resource type then it is automatically gets denied.